How to Start a Pet Boarding Business

 While most pet boarding businesses don’t necessarily require a prime, high-traffic location, it is usually important to be conveniently located close to clusters of neighborhoods.
-The issue, though, is some communities have noise ordinances, and opening a boarding facility in those communities can be challenging.
+The issue, though, is that some communities have noise ordinances, and opening a boarding facility in those communities can be challenging.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits

 Most states have some sort of licensing for boarding facilities and are regulated under the state’s Department of Agriculture.
 Also, some counties and cities will have additional local laws, regulations, and inspections to operate.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a pet boarding business is another.
 Funding to start a pet boarding business can be difficult.
 In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place

 Good, ongoing marketing is essential to a pet boarding business’ success.
 Boarding facilities often use a variety of marketing techniques, like email marketing, social media marketing, print advertising, and direct mail to connect with potential customers.
 Customer loyalty and referral programs can also help to bring in new customers and to encourage returning customers.
 Also, networking with local pet stores, trainers, veterinarians, dog walkers, and groomers can be beneficial as a referral source for boarding.
 Even networking with competing dog boarding facilities can be beneficial as they can refer their customers to other facilities when they are fully booked.